-It is suffice to say that the economy and the marketplace have changed over the last 15 years.
+It’s fair to say that the economy and the marketplace have changed over the last 15 years.
 Businesses across the world have seen the rise of the freelance workforce.
 Publishers are no stranger to this phenomenon as the need for good content will continue to be a challenge.
-Not only will they need to hire freelancers to enhance their productivity and turn-around-time, they will also need to improve their quality of content.
-So what are the reasons for this upsurge in the need for Freelance Publishing Professionals?
-Before we get into that, let’s take a look at some statistics on the rise of freelancers in the marketplace.
+They will need to hire freelancers to enhance their productivity and turn-around-time; they will also need to improve their quality of content.
+So what are the reasons for this upsurge in need for freelance publishing professionals?
+Before we get into that, let’s look at some statistics on the rise of freelancers in the marketplace.

 - 51% of organizations have reportedly planned to increase the use of flexible and independent workers over the next three to five years

 - 35% of the American workforce was made up of freelancers

 - A 2016 report showed that 2 million people were working as freelancers in the United Kingdom